rpmuller/ePubs/WP1.md

 "Of all the men of his time," Phaedo concludes, "he was the wisest and justest and best."

 The Platonic Socrates was a pattern to subsequent philosophers for many ages.
 What are we to think of him ethically?
-(I am con- cerned only with the man as Plato portrays him.)
+(I am concerned only with the man as Plato portrays him.)
 His merits are obvious.
 He is indifferent to worldly success, so devoid of fear that he remains calm and urbane and humorous to the last moment, caring more for what he believes to be truth than for anything else whatever.
 He has, however, some very grave defects.
 He is dishonest and sophistical in argument, and in his private thinking he uses intellect to prove conclusions that are to him agreeable, rather than in a disinterested search for knowledge.
 There is something smug and unctuous about him, which reminds one of a bad type of cleric.
 His courage in the face of death would have been more remarkable if he had not believed that he was going to enjoy eternal bliss in the company of the gods.
 Unlike some of his predecessors, he was not scientific in his thinking, but was determined to prove the universe agreeable to his ethical standards.
 This is treachery to truth, and the worst of philosophic sins.
 As a man, we may believe him admitted to the communion of saints; but as a philosopher he needs a long residence in a scientific purgatory.

 ## Chapter XVII PLATO'S COSMOGONY